 Elephants might never forget, but babies aren’t so absent-minded either.
 Even at the ripe age of 24 hours old, most babies are already starting to compartmentalize sights, smells, and sounds.
-For instance, the average baby will recognize his parents’ faces after just one week of “oohs” and “aahs.”
+For instance, the average baby will recognize her parents’ faces after just one week of “oohs” and “aahs.”
 Gradually, each baby learns how to make sense of all this stored information and apply it to everyday experiences like nursing sessions, diaper changes, and meeting people.

 The term “infantile amnesia” refers to normal process where people regularly forget most of the events that happen in their lives before some time around the age of 3, unless a very dramatic or traumatic event, like a broken bone, or a death in the family sticks in their minds.
 Younger children, including children as old as 7 have fairly good recall of their early lives, but as they grow older, early memories often fade.

 How you can help